 If any structural defect is found, the fault must be corrected before further use of the vehicle.
 To continue usage could endanger the trailer, its load, personnel, traffic, and properties.
-If any cracks or breaks are found, contact the Landoll factory for repairs.
+If any cracks or breaks are found, contact a Landoll authorized service center for repairs.
 Inspect the deck daily for broken or missing planks or missing attachments.
 Replace any defective parts promptly.